mconf/mconf-chat-server/README.md

-Mconf Chat Server For Red Clara
+Mconf Chat Server for Red Clara
 ===============================

 This repository holds the files to configure the server component for the chat applications on Mconf.